felix-hilden/tekore/docs/documents/advanced_usage.rst

 These tokens expire and their bearer tokens are invalid after expiration.
 The :ref:`util <module-util>` module parses tokens into refreshing tokens, which appear to never expire due to being automatically refreshed.
+See the documentation of each module for more information and examples.

 Providing tokens
 ****************